raspberrypi/documentation/raspbian/applications/vcgencmd.md

 From this we can see that bits 18 and 16 are set, indicating that the Pi has previously been throttled due to under-voltage, but is not currently throttled for any reason.

+Alternately, the values can be derived using the hex values above, by successively subtracting the largest value:

+``0x50000 = 40000 + 10000``

 #### measure_temp

 Returns the temperature of the SoC as measured by the on-board temperature sensor.